 In the first-ever meeting in modern Egyptian history between a president and representatives of all of the country’s Christian institutions to discuss Christian matters, one of the most pressing topics discussed involved setting forth a legislative scheme to govern the construction of houses of worship.
-Historically, Egypt’s mosques have been rarely regulated, allowing Muslims to construct and repair places of worship with ease and without much government intervention.1 However, the same approach has not been afforded to the country’s churches, reflecting an age-old inequity that exists between Egypt’s Muslim and Christian populations.
+Historically, Egypt’s mosques have been rarely regulated, allowing Muslims to construct and repair places of worship with ease and without much government intervention. ((Although all mosques must be licensed by the Ministry of Islamic Endowments, tens of thousands of mosques remain unsupervised by the Ministry and function without much oversight and/or crackdown.))
+However, the same approach has not been afforded to the country’s churches, reflecting an age-old inequity that exists between Egypt’s Muslim and Christian populations.
 While the destruction of tens, if not hundreds, of Egyptian churches made international headlines in the aftermath of the Raba’a al-Adaweya and Nahda Square sit-in dispersals, this attention did not create enough pressure to pave the way for adequate rebuilding efforts of said-churches and the reform of relevant legislation.
 Today, even less attention is paid to the country’s Christian population, which continues to face increasing levels of marginalization due to oft-occurring kidnaps, exorbitant requests for ransom money, and bombings outside of churches and Christian institutions.

 Just one month after the meeting between the country’s Christian leaders and President Abdel-Fattah El Sisi, Christian lawyer Nabil Luka Bibawi filed a lawsuit to compel the Prime Minister and Justice Minister to form a committee made up of Azhar and church leaders to write the outline for a law that would facilitate church construction and, perhaps, provide a unified legal scheme by which to govern the construction of all houses of worship alike.
 Attempts to draft a single law to equalize the playing field between mosques and churches made headlines in 2011 and 2012, but these efforts were largely unsuccessful and the legal dichotomy remains a serious source of inequity.